Updated June 20, 2022

 At Georgia Strait Women’s Clinic (GSWC) and Sunshine Coast Health Centre (SCHC), the health and well-being of our clients, staff, and their families continues to be our primary focus during the Coronavirus (COVID-19) pandemic.

-Since Phase 1 of COVID-19 in our province, British Columbia, we’ve been taking appropriate health measures and following recommendations from experts at the Centers for Disease Control and Prevention (CDC), Public Health Agency of Canada (PHAC), World Health Agency of Canada (WHO), and our local health authorities.
+Since Phase 1 of COVID-19 in our province, British Columbia, in 2020, we’ve been taking appropriate health measures and following recommendations from experts at the Centers for Disease Control and Prevention (CDC), Public Health Agency of Canada (PHAC), World Health Agency of Canada (WHO), and our local health authorities.

 We continue to go beyond our standard protocols to ensure the necessary screening and prevention measures are in place so that our facilities are as safe as possible from coronavirus COVID-19 exposure.
 We continue to support our clients in-house and alumni at home wholeheartedly in their recovery.

 As accredited and licensed facilities, we continue to work with our local health authority to ensure superior Infection Prevention and Control (IPAC) measures are in place.
 We follow best practices and continuously monitor them for updates.
 Our IPAC officers have appropriately prepared all staff on updated preventative measures for COVID-19 specific to their department as well as provided education and training on a company-wide level.
+A COVID-19 Response Team is in place in the event a positive test is received at SCHC or GSWC.

 Pre-admission Screening of New Clients